lalawue/cincau/README.md

 - default using template library [lua-resty-template](https://github.com/bungle/lua-resty-template)
 - response HTML to client

-see `app/pages/page_index.lua`, and more complicate example is `app/pages/page_playground.lua`.
+see `app/pages/page_doc.mooc`, and more complicate example is `app/pages/page_playground.lua`.

 ## Single Page Application (SPA)

 the demo project also provide a SPA page example, with container `app/pages/page_wiki.lua` and data backend `app/pages/page_wikidata.lua`.

-you can visit [http://127.0.0.1:8080/wiki](http://127.0.0.1:8080/wiki) to create you own wiki pages, there are some examples in index page.
+you can visit [http://127.0.0.1:8080/wiki](http://127.0.0.1:8080/wiki) to create you own wiki pages, there are some examples in wiki index page.

 ## Database

-default provide sqlite, lua-bitcask and redis connection support.
+default provide SQLite, lua-bitcask and Redis connection support.

 ### Relational ORM

-as a minimalist web framework, the bundle provide [Lua4DaysORM](https://github.com/lalawue/Lua4DaysORM) for sqlite3 ORM.
+as a minimalist web framework, the bundle provide [Lua4DaysORM](https://github.com/lalawue/Lua4DaysORM) for SQLite3 ORM.

-you can try playground 'post text in db', it will store data in sqlite3.
+you can try playground `post text in db`, it will store data in SQLite3.

 ### NoSQL

-the bundle provide redis with [lua-resp](https://github.com/lalawue/lua-resp) or [lua-bitcask](https://github.com/lalawue/lua-bitcask).
+the bundle provide Redis with [lua-resp](https://github.com/lalawue/lua-resp) or [lua-bitcask](https://github.com/lalawue/lua-bitcask).

-you can try playground 'try 'application/x-www-form-urlencoded' text in db', default using lua-bitcask, you can uncomment _redis_options in model_playground.lua to use redis.
+you can try playground `try 'application/x-www-form-urlencoded' text in db`, default using lua-bitcask, you can uncomment _redis_options in model_playground.lua to use redis.

 # Technical Details

-some technical detail about POST method, query DNS, and raise HTTP Request for mnet engine type, nginx engine type should use other implement for these.
+some technical detail about POST method, query DNS, and raise HTTP Request for mnet engine type, for nginx engine type should use other implementation for these.

 ## POST something

 take look at demo project, run and click playground link.

-details about implement POST data, POST "application/x-www-form-urlencoded" or POST "multipart/form-data", refers to controller [page_playground.lua](https://github.com/lalawue/cincau/blob/master/lua/cincau/scaffold/demo/app/pages/page_playground.lua).
+details about implement POST data, POST `"application/x-www-form-urlencoded"` or POST `"multipart/form-data"`, refers to controller [page_playground.lua](https://github.com/lalawue/cincau/blob/master/lua/cincau/scaffold/demo/app/pages/page_playground.lua).

-POST "multipart/form-data" example only appears for mnet engine type.
+POST `"multipart/form-data"` example only appears for mnet engine type.

 ## Query DNS